What Are the Top Causes of Poor Road Conditions?

 What Causes Poor Road Conditions?

-Here are some of the most common causes of poor road conditions that lead to car accidents:
+Some of the most common causes of poor road conditions that lead to car accidents include:

 • Shoulder drop-off